-As experts in Autism Spectrum Disorder (including Asperger Syndrome), our clinicians are able to work together on the same plan using evidence and strength based practices to ensure effective results.
+As specialists in Autism Spectrum Disorder (including Asperger Syndrome), our clinicians are able to work together on the same plan using evidence and strength based practices to ensure effective results.

 All clinicians are under one roof, meaning faster, easier, integrated and more coordinated access to services.

-You can also see clinicians 1:1 for speech and language therapy, or occupational therapy!
+You can also see clinicians 1:1 for speech and language therapy, occupational therapy, behaviour therapy, or dietetics!

-Contact us to learn how you can use your Individualised Funding and I Choose Funding with Acorn Autism.
+Contact us to learn how you can use your Individualised Funding and Carer Support Funding with Acorn Autism.

 • Speech and Language Assessment